Canton (OH) Sales Tax

 Sales taxes are regulated by state and federal laws.
 Since states control the amount of sales tax that they charge locally, some others have decided to omit sales taxes at all to facilitate transactions.
 There are municipalities, or cities that can impose their taxes.
 As of right now, there are 5 states in the USA that do not charge a state sales tax.
 These states are Alaska, Montana, Oregon, Delaware, New Hampshire.

-When to charge sales tax?
+How to add sales tax?